qscat/qscat/docs/source/users_manual/tabs/shoreline_change.rst

 Transects layer
 ---------------

-Select a transect layer that will be used to calculate the selected statistics in the :guilabel:`Shoreline Change Statistics` section.
-The output statistics will be tabulated in the Attribute Table of this run, which can then be exported as a worksheet file and/or viewed in map format.
+This run requires a transect layer to calculate the selected statistics in the :guilabel:`Shoreline Change Statistics` section.
+The output statistics will be tabulated in the Attribute Table, which can then be exported as a worksheet file and/or viewed in map format.

 Clip transects
 --------------

 By default, the transects are not clipped to the farthest shoreline extent.
-The user can choose clip the shorelines checking this box.
+However, you have the power to choose whether to clip the shorelines by checking this box.
 The clipping has no effects on the statistics, but it will make seeing statistics' transects easier.
 Summary reports location
 ------------------------

-Allows user to choose the folder on where to save the summary reports.
+Allows users to choose the folder in which to save the summary reports.
 For more information on the summary reports, see :ref:`summary_report`.

 Transect-Shoreline Intersections
 ================================